 |Ministry of Chemical & Fertilizer||12th Dec 2021 for Ortho Phosphoric acid 24th Jun 22 for Polyphosphoric acid|

-Overseas manufacturers are required to have a local representative in India who will be responsible for placing the product in the market and to tackle the disputed or concerns arise at the of BIS submission.
+Overseas manufacturers are required to have a local representative in India and to tackle the disputed or concerns arise at the of BIS submission.
 AIR has to be available at the time of any queries to answer on the behalf of foreign manufacturers.

 The following entities can be appointed: